pmitev/UPPMAX-Singularity-workshop/docs/multi-stage_builds.md

 # Multi-Stage Builds
 > [Reference to the documentation](https://docs.sylabs.io/guides/latest/user-guide/definition_files.html#multi-stage-builds)

-Some times one might want to install software that requires external libraries (not available in the distribution package manager)  or to recompile existing with different options.
-Usually, this wil require installing common building tools and compilers that are not needed for running the compiled executables...
+One might want to install software that requires external libraries that are not available with the distribution or to recompile existing with different options.
+Usually, this will require installing common building tools and compilers that are not needed for running the executables...

-Similar to Docker, Singularity also offers a multistage builds which allows you to copy files between stages (Singularity can copy only from previous to current stage).
-Below is an  example definition file to compile the [ARPIP](https://acg-team.github.io/bpp-arpip/) (Ancestral sequence Reconstruction under the Poisson Indel Process) tool.
-Note, the recipe is following the local installation for the static binary build.
+Similar to [Docker multi-stage builds](https://docs.docker.com/build/building/multi-stage/), Singularity also offers a [multi-stage builds](https://docs.sylabs.io/guides/latest/user-guide/definition_files.html#multi-stage-builds) that allows for copying files between stages (Singularity can copy only from previous to current stage).
+Below is an  example definition file that compiles the [ARPIP](https://acg-team.github.io/bpp-arpip/) (Ancestral sequence Reconstruction under the Poisson Indel Process) tool.
+The recipe is following the local installation for the [static binary build](https://acg-team.github.io/bpp-arpip/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_compiling_localenv.html).

 ```singularity linenums="1"
 Bootstrap: docker